netrom-source/notator/README.md

    indicates whether the current tab has unsaved changes and the window title shows an asterisk when modifications are pending.
 8. Toggle **Hemmingway mode** with `Ctrl+G` to disable deleting and moving the cursor backwards.
+9. Press `Ctrl+Delete` to delete the active note.
+Before removal you must compose a short haiku in the dialog that appears.
-9. Open and save prompts appear as slim bars above the status line.
+10. Open and save prompts appear as slim bars above the status line.
 When opening files, available documents are listed without the `.txt` extension for a cleaner look.
-10. Tabs reopen automatically from the previous session so your work continues where you left off.
+11. Tabs reopen automatically from the previous session so your work continues where you left off.

 Each tab stores its text in a separate file (`notes1.txt` and `notes2.txt`).
 Switching tabs updates the save indicator accordingly.